rahuldev9/PythonCompiler/README.md

 - 🧠 Write Python code in a beautiful, browser-based editor
 - ⚡ Execute and view results instantly
-- 🔗 Generate and share code snippets via social media
+- 🔗 Generate and share code via social media
 - 📱 Fully responsive UI for mobile and desktop
 - 📤 Easily deployable frontend and backend